Gabriella439/dhall-manual/manuscript/YamlToDhall.md

 Why?
 Because our first priority is getting rid of arbitrary YAML.
 We can strengthen the type of `Condition` later on.

 In general, try to [keep it simple](https://en.wikipedia.org/wiki/KISS_principle) when first adapting a YAML configuration to Dhall, otherwise you'll lose steam quickly.
-Remember: our original goal was to simplify our Mergify configuration.
+Remember: our original goal was to simplify our Mergify configuration and we can't begin to factor out repetitive code until we've completed the conversion to Dhall.

 ## Essential complexity

 Now we only need to eliminate one remaining source of arbitrary YAML: `Action`s.

-So far we used a list of key-value pairs to represent `actions` because the documentation said that `actions` is a dictionary.
-However, if dig deeper the [documentation for `Action`s](https://doc.mergify.io/actions.html) says that only the following keys are allowed:
+So far we encoded the `actions` field as a list of key-value pairs because the documentation said that `actions` is a dictionary.
+However, if we dig deeper the [documentation for `Action`s](https://doc.mergify.io/actions.html) indicates that this dictionary cannot contain arbitrary key-value pairs.

+For example, the dictionary of actions only permits the following keys:

 * `assign`
 * `backport`